 We do not know whether any clinical trials we may conduct will demonstrate consistent or adequate efficacy and safety sufficient to obtain marketing approval to market our product candidates.
 We have multiple clinical trials of our lead product candidates currently ongoing.
 In the event that an adverse safety issue, clinical hold or other adverse finding occurs in one or more of our clinical trials of our lead product candidates, such event could adversely affect our other clinical trials of our lead product candidates.
 We have received clinical holds on our IND applications for certain of our product candidates in the past and there is no assurance that we will not be subject to additional clinical holds in the future, which may ultimately delay or otherwise adversely affect the clinical development of our product candidates.
-Study 03-133 will form the primary basis for our planned resubmission of the BLA for omburtamab, and we will establish comparability of the study population and pharmacokinetics analysis with Study 101 to satisfy the confirmatory study and post-marketing requirements by the FDA.
+Survival and safety data from Study 03-133 will form the primary basis for our planned resubmission of the BLA for omburtamab, which we will compare with data from an external cohort comprising data from the Central German Childhood Cancer Registry (CGCCR) database.
+Furthermore, interim efficacy, safety and pharmacokinetic data from Study 101 will support the BLA resubmission.
 If the results of this study fail to demonstrate comparability to the satisfaction of the FDA and other comparable regulatory authorities, this may lead to a delay in the approval process for omburtamab.
+We do not know what an approval of omburtamab (if approved) will become subject to in terms of postmarketing requirements and commitments, including confirmatory study requirements.